bggardner/canopen-vhdl/README.md

 All names are scrubbed to be VHDL compatible and follow the NASA style guide

 The index number and AccessType key of each object determine how the object is parsed:
-Below 0x2000: (communication objects)
+*Below 0x2000: (communication objects)
-    const: Declared as "constant", unless the ";vhdlport" key is defined, then it is an "in" port signal
-    others: Declared as internal "signal"
+    *const: Declared as "constant", unless the mux is specified as a --port argument, then it is an "in" port signal *others: Declared as internal "signal"
-0x2000 and above: (application objects)
+*0x2000 and above: (application objects)
-    const: Declared as "constant" (maybe could be "generic"?)
+    *const: Declared as "constant" (maybe could be "generic"?)
-    ro: Declared as "in" port signal
+    *ro: Declared as "in" port signal
-    rw: Declared as "out" port signal with output buffer for reading internally
-    wo: Declared as "out" port signal with additional "out" port signal "_strb" of type std_logic that is pulsed high during SDO download
+    *rw: Declared as "out" port signal with output buffer for reading internally *wo: Declared as "out" port signal with additional "out" port signal "_strb" of type std_logic that is pulsed high during SDO download

 ### Data Types